pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Drawing Circles
 ^^^^^^^^^^^^^^^

-We can draw an circle with draw_circle_filled_.
-This circle will have a center of 100, 350 and a radius of 30 pixels.
+We can draw a circle with draw_circle_filled_.
+This code will draw a circle with a center of 100, 350 and a radius of 30 pixels.

 .. _draw_circle_filled: https://arcade.academy/arcade.html#arcade.draw_circle_filled